Catsuko/Numbers/README.md

 ### Addition

 Because the Numbers library is strictly Object-Oriented, naturally it is incredibly semantic.
-Check out how easily and cleary we can add some Numbers together:
+Check out how easily and clearly we can add some Numbers together:

 ```
 using Numbers;